I go to the Hilo orchid show each year. There's hardly any more room for orchids in my house but I can’t help myself from getting more!

 The Keisei Sky Access train from Narita International Airport takes you directly to Asakusa.
-Travel time is approximately 1 hour, costs 1280 yen (about $13US) per passenger.
+Travel time is approximately one hour and costs 1280 yen (about $13US) per passenger.
 You get off at Asakusa Station.

 From Asakusa, you take the Tokyo Metro Ginza Line subway train to Ueno.
 Travel time 5 minutes, costs 160 yen (about $1.50US) per passenger.
 You get off at Ueno JR Station (G16).
 Exiting the subway station, you turn right on the sidewalk and cross the street to enter Ueno Park.

 It’s easy to lose yourself among the lush landscape and tranquil scenery.
-You pause to listen to the birds, take a deep breath of the fresh cool air, meditate by the lotus pond, and relax on a park bench under the shade of an old cherry tree.
-“I’m having a perfect zen time!”
-You wish you have more time to spend in this wonderful park.
+You pause to listen to the birds, take a deep breath of the fresh cool air, meditate by the lotus pond, and relax on a park bench under the shade of an old cherry tree. (“I’m having a perfect zen time!”)
+You wish you had more time to spend in this wonderful park.

 Reluctantly, you leave Ueno Park, dash across the busy street and enter Ameyoko Market.
 This open-air market is one of the oldest flea markets in Tokyo.
-It’s crammed with hundreds of shops selling everything from fresh seafood “Is that a giant squid?!?” to sweet mochi, from silk kimonos to fake Rolexes.
-This place is not for the fainthearted: aggressive vendors, competing with one another, shouting and hawking their goods at you left and right!
-“Is this guy trying to sell me a golf club!?!”
+It’s crammed with hundreds of shops selling everything from fresh seafood (“Is that a giant squid?!?”) to sweet mochi, from silk kimonos to fake Rolexes.
+This place is not for the fainthearted: aggressive vendors, competing with one another, shouting and hawking their goods at you left and right! (“Is this guy trying to sell me a golf club!?!”)
 You do your best by smiling politely and keep walking.
 Next, you decide to do some window shopping along the upscale Chuo-Dori Street and check out the multi-level department stores.
-Feeling adventurous, you go inside an 8-story building that sells all sort of electronic gadgets.
+Feeling adventurous, you go inside an eight-story building that sells all sort of electronic gadgets.
 By the time you get to the 5thfloor you start to feel dizzy and claustrophobic because of all the high-tech stuff (plus the shopping-frenzy crowd everywhere you go!), so you beeline for the nearest elevator and escape down into the street below.
 “Phew!”

 It’s time to head back to the airport.
 Walking back to the Keisei Ueno Station (adjacent to Ueno Park), you take the Skyliner Express train to return to Narita International Airport.
 Travel time is 36 minutes, costs 2500 yen (about $25US).
 The ticket is a little pricey, but you hear the Skyliner is Tokyo Metro’s newest train so you want to give it a try.
 And you’re glad you did!
 Ultra-modern, sleek cabin interior, luxurious seats (your seat automatically turns 180o around in unison with all other seats in the cabin when the train changes direction for departure), extremely quiet and steady at 100mph, so comfortable that you couldn’t help but doze off almost immediately!